Last Updated on January 20, 2023

 A vast and crowded labyrinth of streets, Marrakesh’s Medina is fantastic.
 It’s the oldest section of the city and the part least touched by modernity.

 Today it’s still the place where you’ll find medieval merchants in cave-like souks, a whirlwind of color, and a thousand animated djellabas.
 All about are towering piles of leather and wool, sandalwood and cedar, tin and copper.
-From clothing and shoes to lamps and copper pots, if it’s made in Morocco, you’ll find it here.
+From clothing and shoes to lamps and copper pots, if it’s Moroccan, you’ll find it here.

 The Marrakesh Medina is timeless, and still the same as when I traveled here decades ago, haggling with silver-tongued merchants with gold-toothed smiles.
 You’d only agree on a price after a long, patient, psychological battle of wits.
-And even then, you felt you’d probably been taken.
+And even then, you’ll likely feel you’ve probably been taken.

-However, understand that this haggling is part of the culture and is expected of you.
+However, understand that this haggling is part of the culture and they expect it of you.
 Offer approximately half of the asked price initially, and as the merchant comes down, you edge up until you meet in the middle.
 Never accept the first price.

 The best way to both see and survive the Medina – and the other important sites in the city – is with a tour guide.
-Then you’ll be brought to the sites, which you’d likely have trouble finding otherwise (including finding your way through the Medina itself) and have a fascinating private tour once you get where you want to go.
+You’ll likely have trouble finding the sites otherwise (including finding your way through the Medina itself.
+In addition, you’ll have a fascinating private tour once you get to where you want to go.